-In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157 ("SFAS No. 157"), Fair Value Measurements, which defines fair value, establishes a framework for measuring fair value under GAAP, and expands disclosures about fair value measurements.
+Recent Accounting Pronouncements - In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157 ("SFAS No. 157"), Fair Value Measurements, which defines fair value, establishes a framework for measuring fair value under GAAP, and expands disclosures about fair value measurements.
 SFAS No. 157 will be effective for fiscal years beginning after November 15, 2007, which we would be required to implement no later than May 1, 2008.
-We have not yet evaluated the potential impact of adopting SFAS No. 157 on our consolidated financial statements.
+Our adoption of SFAS No. 157 is not expected to have a material impact on our consolidated financial statements.

-In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159 ("SFAS No. 159"), The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB statement No. 115 .
+In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159 ("SFAS No. 159"), The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB statement No. 115.
 SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value.
 If the fair value method is selected, a business entity shall report unrealized gains and losses on elected items in earnings at each subsequent reporting date.
 The standard also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, which we would be required to implement no later than May 1, 2008.
-We have not yet evaluated the potential impact of adopting SFAS No. 159 on our consolidated financial statements.
+Our adoption of SFAS No. 159 is not expected to have a material impact on our consolidated financial statements.